Otto Weddigen: Biography and career

-In a later report, Weddigen openly admitted that, in addition to military skill, a large portion of luck was also involved in the operation, which was successful for the Germans, and he clearly highlighted what he considered to be the brave conduct of the opposing soldiers.
+In a later report, Weddigen openly admitted that, in addition to naval skill, a large portion of luck was also involved in the operation, which was successful for the Germans, and he clearly highlighted what he considered to be the brave conduct of the opposing sailors.
 The British lost 62 officers and 1,397 other men were killed, leaving 837 survivors which were rescued by a British fishing boat and the Dutch passenger steamers Flora and Titan.
 Despite being pursued by British ships, U-9 managed to return to Heligoland unscathed.
 It was then given a triumphant reception in Wilhelmshaven.
 Weddigen was celebrated as a war hero in the German Empire.
 The sinking of three enemy ships within a very short period of time established submarines as a means of warfare.
 For the German submarine force, it was a success that had not been thought possible until then.
 Weddigen was awarded the Iron Cross, Second and First Class, by Kaiser Wilhelm II.
 The other crew members received the Iron Cross, Second Class.
 From then on, the boat U-9 was allowed to display the Iron Cross on its sail.

 The crew of U-9, all wearing their Iron Cross, Second Class, with Otto Weddigen also wearing his Iron Cross, First Class.

-Barely three weeks later on 15 October 1914, after Weddigen sank the British cruiser HMS Hawke off Aberdeen, and three merchant ships, as one of the first German naval officers, he was awarded Prussia's highest military order of bravery, the Pour le Mérite by the Kaiser on 24 October 1914.
+Barely three weeks later on 15 October 1914, after Weddigen sank the British cruiser off Aberdeen, and three merchant ships, as one of the first German naval officers, he was awarded Prussia's highest military order of bravery, the Pour le Mérite by the Kaiser on 24 October 1914.
 He also received the highest military honours of the other kingdoms of the German Empire: The Knight's Cross of the Military Order of Max Joseph of Bavaria (making him one of only six non-Bavarians to receive this), the Knight's Cross of Saxony's Military Order of St. Henry and the Knight's Cross of Württemberg's Military Merit Order.

 Due to an injury, in January 1915, Weddigen was forced to hand over command to his first officer, Johannes Spieß.
-After his recovery, he took over command of U-29 on 13 February 1915.
-Unlike the U-9 which operated with petroleum, U-29 had diesel engines.
+After his recovery, he took over command of on 13 February 1915.
+Unlike U-9 which operated with petroleum, U-29 had diesel engines.